 During the 1950’s, locked away in a toolbox at a Los Angeles bungalow was an odd and gruesome collection of mementos.
 Photographs.
 All the pictures were of women.
 Some were bound.
 Some were gagged.
 Some were dead.
 Keepsakes of a man.
 A man who preyed on models trying to make it in Hollywood.
 A man who possessed a rope fetish that would dominate his life.
-A many who twenty years before the expression serial killer was a part of the American vocabulary, defined the very phrase.
+A man whose actions could define the phrase serial killer — a phrase not yet part of the American vocabulary.
 This is Harvey Glatman.
 The Glamour Girl Killer.

 Where we got our info, so that you, too, can travel down a rabbit hole: